What Is Personal Injury Protection Insurance in Pennsylvania and New Jersey?

 The fact that motorcycle operators are not required to carry PIP is distressing.
 Motorcycle accidents result in serious bodily injury, brain injury, and death far more often than car accidents.
 If you are involved in a motorcycle, recreational vehicle, or skimobile accident, speak to an injury attorney about your right to compensation for your injuries.

-Unanticipated Expenses from an Accident
+Unanticipated Expenses from an Accident in Pennsylvania

 PIP covers costs associated with your accident, including ambulance fees, emergency room visits, inpatient hospital stays, surgeries, and rehabilitation.
 However, there may be additional costs that you have not considered.
 These may include: